 Ditching Paper Towels.
 Does it Save Money?

-Then when I started thinking I better start using cleaning rags and unpaper towels I thought the snaps are probably going to cause problems.
+When I made unpaper towels, I thought the snaps will cause problems.
 With the snap sticking out it has the potential to scratch things.
 I also realized the materials could be costly.
-I decided not to go in that direction.
+I decided not to use unpaper towels.

-I started using Birdseye cloth diapers to clean instead.
-The reason I chose these is simple they can clean any surface including glass and are super absorbent.
-Personally, I prefer these for glass.
+Instead, I used Bird's-eye cloth diapers to clean instead.
+The reason I chose these is simple.
+Bird's-eye can clean any surface including glass and are super absorbent.
+I prefer these for glass.

 You can also opt to use microfiber cleaning cloths.
 They are cheap and attract crumbs.
-They are not ideal for cleaning up glass in my opinion.
+They are not ideal for cleaning glass.
 I notice streaks and lint left behind.
-I do prefer these for surface cleaning.
+I prefer these for surface cleaning.

-There are other options like using old socks to dust.
-Cutting up old towels and t-shirts.
-You do not have to go out and spend money if you cannot afford to buy microfiber rags or unpaper towels.
+Another option is using old socks to dust.
+Cutting up old towels and t-shirts are a great way to up-cycle and save.
+You need not spend money if you cannot afford to buy microfiber rags or unpaper towels.

-Washing is easy as well.
-I do recommend because you are using cleaners and there may be crumbs or dirt on them to rinse before washing.
-When you do laundry, it adds water to what is already dirty, so chances are the microfiber will have things stuck to it when you remove it.
-Just do not dry microfiber on high heat that is all the special care microfiber needs.
+Washing your rags or cloth is easy.
+I recommend because you are using cleaners and crumbs or dirt will be on your cloth to rinse before washing.
+When you do laundry, your machine adds water to what is already dirty.
+So microfiber will have things stuck to the cloth when you remove it.
+Do not dry microfiber on high heat that is all the special care microfiber needs.

-Since I started using reusable cloth for cleaning my paper towel usage has gone down drastically.
+Since I used reusable cloth for cleaning my paper towel usage has gone down.
 It can take several days to use a roll.
 When I use generic paper towels, we go through a roll every 1-2 days, brand name about five.
 Now a generic roll will last five days and brand name a week.

 Paper towels even generic are about a dollar per roll.
 So By using cloth, I am saving about six dollars per week.
 That is about twenty-five dollars a month.
 That's near $300 a year!

-If saving money is not motivating you are saving a lot of paper.
-It's an easy way to start going green without feeling like you're sacrificing a lot.
+If saving money is not motivating, you are saving a lot of paper.
+It's an easy way to go green without feeling like you're sacrificing a lot.

-Whatever reason you chose to use reusable cloth for cleaning it is a smart and easy choice.
-It will help the earth and your wallet.
+Whatever reason you use reusable cloth for cleaning reuseable is a smart and easy choice.
+Paper free will help the earth and your wallet.